 - Fan of modern, clean design

 My primary storage containers are ArtBin for loose bricks.
-They are relatively expensive but I find them very flexible with their movable dividers.
+They are relatively expensive but I find them very flexible with their movable dividers and the various available depths.
 They can be found as low as $10 at Joann Fabrics when they are having a sale.

-For bulkier items like zip lock bagged sets, bulk brick, GWP boxes, etc. I use the ISIS gasket sealed bin.
+For bulkier items like zip lock bagged sets, bulk brick, gift with purchase boxes, etc. I use the ISIS gasket sealed bin.
 I have found these have the most usable space inside due to their minimum amount of tapering.

-The closet adjacent to the living room where I build is my primary storage.
+The closet adjacent to my living room where I build is used as my primary storage.
 I use two wall mounted wire shelves of equal length with the rest of the space open.
-The middle shelf area is kept as clear as possible to accommodate temporary storage of sets to break down, MOCs in progress, etc. It also makes me feel more calm to open the closet and at least see some empty space.
+The middle shelf area is kept as clear as possible to accommodate temporary storage of sets to break down, MOCs in progress, etc. It also makes me feel more calm to open the closet and see at least some empty space.

-The ISIS gasket bins can be placed on their side in more narrow areas.
-These store my gift with purchase boxes and overflow brick.
+The IRIS gasket bins can be placed on their side in more narrow areas.
+These primarily store my gift with purchase boxes and overflow brick.

 The cupboard over my refrigerator serves as a location for smaller set boxes and larger sets in ziplock bags.
 I’ve taped an inventory of the bagged sets inside the door for reference.

-Each container is labeled on the front and adjacent side so it can be stored in either orientation.
-I have a large font label of the part category (Brick, Slope, SNOT) and a smaller label of each part from Tom Alphin’s Brick Architect site.
-Each of his labels has the name, part number and an image which makes at-a-glance identification very easy.
+Each container is labeled on the front and an adjacent side so it can be stored in either orientation.
+I have a large font label of the part category (Brick, Slope, SNOT) and a smaller label of each part from the Brick Architect site.
+Each label has the name, part number and an image which makes at-a-glance identification very easy.

 Displaying builds was a tricky thing to figure out.
 Since I prefer a minimalist design, having several long shelves on a single wall or spread out over my condo would not work.
-I could not dedicate floor space to a vertical display cabinet given my smaller footprint.
+I did not want to dedicate floor space to a vertical display cabinet.
 I decided on a single long IKEA floating shelf in the living room for a maxi-minimalist effect.
-It is a bit crowded but only one is available so it forces me to really decide what to display.
+It can be a bit crowded depending how much I feel like showing at the time but only one is available so it forces me to really decide what to display.

 Modular buildings are my favorite theme so most of the display space is devoted to them.
-A short wall above my desk allowed multiple small IKEA floating shelves, each perfect for indiviaul modulars.
+A short wall above my desk allowed multiple small IKEA floating shelves, each perfect for individual modulars.

 There is unused space under the lip of the bar on the other side of the kitchen.
-A console table works perfectly for modulars and secondary storage given its shallow depth.
+A console table works well for modular buildings and secondary storage given its shallow depth.